CoryG89/docsync/README.md

     tags, delete this text and replace it with the text `{{ content }}`.
  6. Copy the `process-rel-links.js` file from the `docsync` directory to the in the `javascripts` directory.
- 7. Add the following lines to your `index.html` file.
+ 7. Add the following lines to your `index.html` file. the top jquery script is only needed if jquery is not already included in your layout's `index.html` already

+    `<script src="//ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>`
+    `<script src="javascripts/process-rel-links.js" type="text/javascript"></script>`

  6. Copy the `index.html` file and use it to create two new files `readme.html` and `docs.html`, these will be the two layouts we will use to render our `README.md` file and our other markdown documentation in